 Who is this course for?

-This is an ideal starter course for anyone considering a career as a service technician who is interested in working in the automotive industry and wants to learn about repair and vehicle refitting.
-This course is the start of a journey for jobs that can be as varied as the fast fitting of tyres and exhausts to working with Formula One racing vehicles.
+This is an ideal starter course for anyone considering a career as a service technician in the automotive industry who wants to learn about repair and vehicle refitting.
+This course is the start of a journey towards jobs that can be as varied as the fast fitting of tyres and exhausts, to working with Formula One racing vehicles.

 What are the entry requirements for the course?

 Minimum five GCSEs at grades D or E (grade 2-3) or higher, including BOTH Maths and English Language.

 This is a one-year full-time course, starting September 2021 and ending June 2022.

 The course has a blend of theory and practical aspects of light vehicle maintenance and is divided into ten units, including: